erlang/otp/erts/emulator/pcre/README.pcre_update.md

 	 ~/tmp/pcre/pcre-8.33> LANG=sv_SE ./dftables -L ../epcre-8.33/pcre_latin_1_table.c

 Compare it to the pcre\_latin\_1\_table.c in the old version, they should not differ in any significant way.
+If they do, it might be that you do not have the sv_SE locale installed on your machine.

 A good starting point is then to try to find all files in the new version of the library that have (probably) the same names as the